Sumner PC & Associates

 - Fraud and embezzlement,

 - Misdemeanor charges,

-- Sex crimes (including sexual assault, rape, and pornography charges), and
+- Sex crimes (including sexual assault, rape, and pornography charges),

 - White collar crimes.